oracle-samples/oci-data-science-ai-samples/LLM/deploy-openai-llm-byoc.md

 ## Setup

 Create a data science notebook session with at least 400GB of space.
-We will use notebook session to -
+We will use a notebook session to:
 1. Download model weights
 2. Create Model Catalog entry
 3. Deploy the model

-To prepare inference container, we will use local laptop since this step requires docker commmands.
+To prepare the inference container, we will use local laptop since this step requires Docker commands.
 The notebook session does not come with the docker tooling.

 # Prepare Inference container

-vLLM is an easy-to-use library for LLM inference and server.
+vLLM is an easy-to-use library for LLM inference and serving.
 You can get the container image from [DockerHub](https://hub.docker.com/r/vllm/vllm-openai/tags).

 Following commands are to run on your laptop -